-Our Mission Statement is to Celebrating Life Together in Jesus Christ - Growing Deeper, Reaching Wider .
+Our Mission Statement is Celebrating New Life Together in Jesus Christ - Growing Deeper, Giving Our Best, Reaching Wider.
 We desire to encourage and invite neighbors, friends and the community to be a part of our celebration.
 As a church family, we have made the following Covenant Statement:

 We believe Jesus Christ is the Son of God and our Savior and Lord.
 As part of God's family, our foundation for living as the Body of Christ, we gather to worship the Living God through Word and Sacrament and strengthen our faith.
 As God transforms our lives through this spiritual enrichment, we will strive to reach out to others through prayer, witnessing, love and friendship.
 We are followers of Christ by God's grace and the indwelling of the Holy Spirit.